 We recommend sending it to as many people as possible in order to collect data that represents a broad and balanced view of digital skills and attitudes.

 Step 4.
 Staff and volunteers in an organisation complete the DASH survey.
-Surveys will close on 10th July.
+Surveys will close at midnight on Sunday 21st November 2021..

 Step 6.
 Once surveys close, the lead contact of each organisation will be emailed a file containing all of the data collected from their people.
 It will take up to two weeks for the DASH team to send these emails.